• Menu

 HANOVER, MASSACHUSETTS…

-G-Force’s Bob Howard will lead the Water Sports Division.
-The benefits that new division provides small craft companies include:
+G-Force’s Eddie White will lead the Natural Products Division.
+The benefits that new division provides natural products companies include:

-• Direct Point A to Point B shipping – Many smaller companies will deal with one shipping company and in some cases are unaware that said shipping company subcontracts the shipment.
-This can create delays and major confusion in the event of a claim.
-With more than 80 carrier partners, customers can select the best shipping service available for that specific lane along with the confidence that their shipment – from point-of-pick-up to point-of-delivery – will be handled by the same carrier.
+• Direct Point A to Point B shipping – Many smaller companies will deal with a single or a few select shipping companies, and in some cases are unaware that said shipping company interlines the shipment.
+This can create delays and possibly compromise the well-being of a natural products shipment.
+With more than 80 carrier partners, customers can select the best shipping service available for that specific lane along with the confidence that they know who is handling their shipment.

 • Coordinating warehousing – G-Force can arrange warehouse accommodations as a means for companies to reduce costly cross-country deliveries and longer delivery times (e.g. arranging warehousing for a Florida-based company in the Midwest for west coast deliveries).

-• Direct consultation services – G-Force’s knowledge of the pricing and capabilities of more than 80 carriers is a resource that is available to Water Sports customers.
+• Direct consultation services – G-Force’s knowledge of the pricing and capabilities of more than 80 carriers is a resource that is available to natural products customers.

 • Cost savings – G-Force customers spend more than $100 million with its carrier partners.
-G-Force can often leverage that fact to provide optimal savings.
-Typically, G-Force can save its water sports customers in the 15 percent range.
+G-Force can often leverage that buying power to provide optimal savings.
+Typically, G-Force can save its natural products customers in the 15 percent range.

 For more information, please call 877-7-GFORCE or visit www.gforceship.com.